kata198/con-ck-patches/README.md

 Applying the Patch
 ==================

+I've provided the PKGBUILD for 4.15-1-ck0 to replace the PKGBUILD in the arch repo, just override it if you want.

+Or to manually apply changes:

 The patch is provided as plaintext at a -p1 level from the root of the extracte d linux source.

 With Makepkg